dbousfie/4212syllabus/syllabus.md

 > presenter should outline their interpretation of the argument for the
 > class.
 The presenter will then prepare a short exercise, role playing
 > or creative interactive exercise to raise issues and ideas that stem
-> from media and their critical interpretation of it.
+> from the media and their critical interpretation of it.
 A minimum of 4
 > academic sources are required for the assignment, primarily from
 > course readings.